jupyterlab/jupyterlab/docs/source/developer/ui_helpers.rst

 User Interface Helpers
 ----------------------

-JupyterLab comes with helpers to show or request simple information to user.
+JupyterLab comes with helpers to show or request simple information from a user.
-Those speed up development and ensure a common look & feel.
+Those speed up development and ensure a common look and feel.

 Dialogs
 ~~~~~~~